5000 air purifiers ordered for New Zealand schools

 • Classroom air quality an incredible blind spot, researcher says

-Ministry of Education officials have previously said they think most New Zealand classrooms have adequate ventilation but a small number require modification, and some that can't be modified would require mechanical means to clean the air.
+Ministry of Education officials have previously estimated around 80 per cent of New Zealand classrooms have adequate ventilation but a small number require modification, and some that can't be modified would require mechanical means to clean the air.

 They also planned to have fleets of air cleaners that could be moved around to schools where there was an outbreak, to help give parents confidence it was safe for their kids to return to or stay at school.

-Schools remain open under all phases of the traffic light system, meaning many kids will be back in class from next week - despite the whole country moving to red in light of Omicron beginning to spread.
+Schools will remain open under all phases of the traffic light system, meaning many kids will be back in class from next week - despite the whole country moving to red in light of Omicron beginning to spread.

-In a statement this morning, Education Minister Chris Hipkins said good ventilation was important to minimise the risk of airborne transmission of Covid-19.
+In a statement this morning, Hipkins said good ventilation was important to minimise the risk of airborne transmission of Covid-19.

 "I've heard that schools have done a good job keeping fresh air moving through their classrooms, but we know opening doors and windows to get fresh air flow won't always be practical."